rlberry-py/rlberry/docs/basics/userguide/seeding.md

 (currently only [torch](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html))

 It will be usefull if you want reproducibility with external libraries.
-In this example, you will use `torch` to generate random numbers.
+In this example, we will use `torch` to generate random numbers.

 If you run this code many time, you should have different outputs.
 ```python